 Make time every day to do stuff you enjoy doing

 Whatever you enjoy doing, it’s essential that you leave an ample amount of time to do it during the day.
 From listening to your mom’s favorite records to playing a video game, going shopping with friends to enjoying a hobby, do what makes you happy!
 Making the most of your free time not only gives you the feel-good factor but provides you with a sense of satisfaction and you’re less likely to procrastinate when you need to get actual work done.

 Confide in others

 You know that saying ‘a problem shared is a problem halved’, well it’s true!
+A friend of mine was recently telling me about an upskilled counselling technology guide that she had read and apparently lots of people are choosing to receive online therapy nowadays.
+Confiding in others is such an important thing to do and I think therapy is a fantastic way of doing this.
 Getting something off your chest and telling someone about whatever’s bothering you, gives you a sense of relief.
+It makes you feel like your feelings are valid and that what you’re going through is going to turn out okay in the end.
+When you’re feeling down, sometimes that’s all you need!
 Whether you confide in a family member, a close friend, counselling at school or online therapy services such as 7cups, they are sure to help you.
 If you’re religious, consider going to church more and praying – it will provide you with a sense of reassurance and positivity.
 In the meantime, start writing in a diary to note down all of your current thoughts and wishes.
 Making a physical record gives you something to look back on in the future and acts almost like a checklist.

 Lastly, don’t be so hard on yourself